infracost/docs/docs/faq.md

 Infracost works with Terraform v0.12 and above.

+### How do you deal with auto-scaling groups?

+Auto-scaling groups have a dynamic instance count so it's useful for engineers to get a cost estimate for them as their cost can vary significantly.

+By default, Infracost uses the average of the minimum and maximum instance-count configured in auto-scaling groups.
+You can override this manually in the [usage file](/docs/features/usage_based_resources/).
+The usage file can also be [populated](/docs/features/usage_based_resources/#fetch-from-cloud-apis) from the last 30-day average from CloudWatch; if this is not available Infracost will fetch the current instance count from the AWS API instead.

 ### Can I show costs in a different currency?

 Sure!
 See the [currency](/docs/features/environment_variables/#infracost_currency) docs section.